craftercms/docs/source/by-role/developer/common/content-modeling/content-type-page.rst

 |

 In the Repeating Group control, we will add an RTE (Rich Text Editor).
 In order for the content to be searchable, it needs to be indexed.
 To facilitate indexing, the suffix **_html** should be appended to the variable name given to the RTE.
 In this case, the RTE's variable name is *entry_html*.
-For more information on variable names and search indexing , please see the section :ref:`newIa-form-control-variable-names`
+For more information on variable names and search indexing , please see the section :ref:`form-control-variable-names`

 .. figure:: /_static/images/templates/templates-add-rte.webp
 	:alt: Template Add Rich Text Editor to Repeating Group Control